 Outdoors / 15-20 minutes / Families and adults

 Come face-to-face with some of the mountain’s educational animal ambassadors.

-Saturday & Sundays 2 PM near the main entrance to Wildlife Habitats.
+Saturday & Sundays 2 PM outside the main entrance of the Wilson Center

 Outdoors / 30 minutes / all ages